zzhangje/MidasTouch-community/README.md

 ## Setup

 Build the docker image and allows docker to connect to your X server.
+You can specify the Ubuntu, CUDA, PyTorch version via [Dockerfile](./Dockerfile).

+> [Minkowski Engine](https://github.com/NVIDIA/MinkowskiEngine) is compatible with `numpy<=1.23.0` and `CUDA 10.2` or `CUDA 11.X`.
+The install option is set to `cpu_only` by default due to incompatibility with `CUDA 11.3` on the `RTX 4060`.
+You can change this to `force_cuda` if you prefer GPU support.

 ```bash
 docker build -t midastouch .